Sebasfac/mlops_zoomcamp_project_car_price_prediction/README.md

 * RF_optimization.py
 * RFbest_model.py

 The first file is about model experimentation and the second one registers the model in MLflow.
-Prior to running these files I needed to use the following command in CLI to start MLflow service:
+Prior to running these files I needed to use the following command in CLI to start MLflow sqlite DB:

 * mlflow ui --backend-store-uri sqlite:///mlflow.db